contest-framework/server/documentation/configure.md

 ]
 ```

-Let's go through each field.

 - The `comment` field allows adding a human-friendly description of a block.
   Contest ignores it.
 - The action `type` is now `test-file`, indicating that this action tests
   individual files.
 This action type requires that you specify the files for
   which this action applies in the `files` field.
-- The `files` field contains a glob pattern that describes the files for which
+- The `files` field contains a glob pattern.
+If this glob pattern matches the
-  this action triggers.
+  name of the file you have open in your editor, this action triggers.
 - The `run` field, as usual, contains the command to run.
 In this case, the
   commend contains a placeholder`{{file}}` using
   [mustache](https://mustache.github.io) syntax.
 Contest replaces it with the
-  built-in `file` variable, which contains the file path received from the
+  built-in `file` variable, which contains the path of the file you have
-  Contest client.
+  currently open in your editor.

 With this configuration, if you have file `src/flux_test.go` open in your editor
 and trigger the `Contest: test this file` action in your editor, the Contest
 server will execute `go test src/flux_test.go`.
 But if you have file
-`scripts/flim.test.js` open and trigger the same action in your editor, the
+`scripts/flim.test.js` open and trigger the same action, the Contest server will
-Contest server will execute `mocha scripts/flim.test.js`.
+execute `mocha scripts/flim.test.js`.

 ## test-file-line action